nicmcd/devsearch/README.md

 # devsearch

-This project implements a simple system for finding the finding I want to work on and changing my current directory to it.
+This project implements a simple system for finding the project I want to work on and changing my current directory to it.

-    me@tux:~/$ dev linux
+    Me@tux:~/$ dev linux
       loading '~/dev/github/torvalds/linux'

     me@tux:~/dev/github/torvalds/linux$